-Recently a lot of attention has been given to breeding varroa mite resistant honey bees, but there has also been concern that this good-intentioned method could come with a downside.
+Recently a lot of attention has been given to breeding Varroa mite resistant honey bees.
+There has been concern, however, that this good-intentioned method could come with a downside.
 One main way honey bee workers deal with parasites is by socially grooming one-another.
 Researchers hope that we can create healthier hives by selectively breeding bees with a tendency to perform these actions more often.
-However, some researchers and beekeepers have expressed concern that breeding of this sort may come with genetic tradeoffs that could result in weakened immune systems.
+However, others have expressed concern that breeding of this sort may come with genetic trade-offs that could result in weakened immune systems.

 In the case of honey bees, scientists worry that breeding hygienic workers could lead to weakened individual immune systems of workers in the hygienic colonies.
 Hygienic behavior in bees is an inherited trait, which means that it is caused by a gene.
 Therefore, this potential tradeoff could be due to genetics.

 A honey bee’s immune system is important.
 Individual immunity in honey bees is vital for fighting off infection and disease ranging from Nosema spp. to tracheal mites.
 When a bee’s immune system detects harmful invaders, it releases a barrage of destructive chemicals into the hemolymph which is comparable to blood in humans.
 However, unlike humans, the honey bee immune system does not remember previous invaders.
 Because of this, the chemicals released by the bee tend to be harsher and more damaging to the bee.
 This type of response is called an innate immune response.